Cat standing behind a litter box

 Litter Box Ratios

-Therefore, you need 3+1 litter boxes.
-So, we have a ratio of 1:1.
-When it comes to multi-cat multi-story households, you don’t have to have that many litter boxes on each floor.
-Instead, you’ll have to analyze it yourself for each cat.
+When it comes to multi-cat, multistorey households, you don’t have to have that many litter boxes on each floor.
+Instead, you’ll need to analyze it for each cat individually.

 Preventing Territory Conflicts

-While some are just fine blending in with their siblings, some take their territory very seriously and thus become protective of it.
+While some cats blend in well with their siblings, others take their territory very seriously and become protective of it.

 Accommodating Preferences

-This might sound very picky at first, but it’s quite simple.
-You have to place the litter boxes where you want your bed to be placed.
+This might initially sound a bit picky, but it’s quite simple.
+You should place the litter boxes where you’d want your own bed to be.

-Cats are not the biggest fans of chaos.
-They are easily panicked by loud noises and thuds out of nowhere.
-It’s essential to give thought to where you keep their litter box.
+Cats aren’t fans of chaos.
+They can easily get panicked by loud noises or sudden thuds.
+So, it’s important to carefully choose where you keep their litter box.

 The place should be well-ventilated, quiet, not very high, and with ample sunlight.
 If any of your cats do not like places like these and prefer dark and small places, make a note of that and shift the box to such a place.